ucdavis/endowmentreport/index.md

 This site will guide you through all aspects of the endowment preliminary listing.

-The Airtable-based preliminary listing process introduced last year remains in place.
+The Airtable-based preliminary listing process remains in place.
 However, we have taken steps to shorten the workflow to request changes.

 ---